Latent Self-Exciting Point Process Model for Spatial-Temporal Networks: Experiments with real--world data

 Out of 20 most active users in Gowalla network, we focus on three users that have high interaction frequency with their friends.~\footnote{Recall that for this dataset, an interaction between two users is determined by near-simultaneous check-ins; see the description of the dataset} Coincidently, three users were from different city (Tokyo, Stockholm, and San Francisco).
 We found that some of the check-in locations were repeated by the same pairs.
 Strictly speaking, this suggests that the spatial component is not a point process.
 However, this detail has little bearing on our model, as the spatial interactions can still be modeled via the Gaussian mixture model.

 Spatial analysis of the dataset reveals that the interaction are multi-modal in the sense that the same pair of users interact at different locations.
 This is different from the crime dataset, and necessitates using more than one component for the spatial mixture model.
-In the experiments, we used 4 mixtures for two of the pairs (Stockholm and San Francisco), and three components from the other pair (Tokyo).
+In the experiments, we used 4 components of GMM for two of the pairs (Stockholm and San Francisco), and three components for the other pairs (Tokyo).

 The results of the experiments are shown in Figure~\ref{fig:mc_compare}.
 Due to limited space, we present the result of simulation using users in San Francisco.
 Since the two baseline methods perform similarly, here we show the comparison only with B2, which learns a homogenous Poisson point process model using both labeled and unlabeled data.
 Again, the results suggest that LPPM is consistently better than the baseline for all of the pairs.
 The gap between LPPM and the baseline is not significant as before which is mainly due to the active pairs which dominates the interactions.
 When there are dominant active pairs, Poisson process could distinguish the users by comparing the rate between the pairs.
 Moreover, there were some active pairs which have checked into the exact same location repeatedly leading to higher accuracy.